Amtrak California Zephyr title card

 • Bikes must weigh up to 50 lbs and be no larger than 70 inches x 41 inches x 8.5 inches.

-• Amtrak stores bikes in designated bike racks/areas inside the baggage car.
+• Amtrak stores bikes in designated bike racks or areas inside the baggage car.

 • For more information, please check out Amtrak’s bike policy.